systemjs/systemjs/docs/errors.md

   System.import('vue');
 </script>
 ```

-For more detailed information about "specifiers" and "resolution", see Error #3.

-## 3

-## Cannot resolve A from B

-SystemJS Error #3 occurs when you are not using import maps and attempt to load a module that doesn't have a URL associated with it.

 A "specifier" is the string name of a module.
 A specifier may be a URL (`/thing.js` or `https://unpkg.com/vue`) or a "bare specifier" (`vue`).
 Error #3 most commonly occurs when using bare specifiers.